exakat/exakat-docs/Reference/Rules/Functions/TooMuchIndented.rst

 The default threshold ``indentationAverage`` of 1 is a good start for spotting large methods with big conditional code, and will leave smaller methods, even when they only contain one if/then.
 Larger methods shall be refactored in smaller size.

 The parameter ``minimumSize`` set aside methods which are too small for refactoring.
+This analysis is distinct from Structures/MaxLevelOfIdentation, which only reports the highest level of indentation.
+This one reports how one method is build around one big

 .. code-block:: php